Jerome Laxale: Political career

-City of Ryde
+Councillor of Ryde (2012–2022)

-Laxale was first elected to the City of Ryde for the West Ward in the 2012 local government elections.
+Laxale was first elected to the City of Ryde for the West Ward at the 2012 local government elections.

-Laxale became mayor of the council on 8 September 2015 and was at the time the youngest ever in this role at the age of 31.
+Laxale became mayor of the council on 8 September 2015, and was at the time the youngest ever in this role at the age of 31.
 At the end of the one-year term on 16 September 2016, Laxale was replaced as Mayor by Liberal Councillor Bill Pickering by a 7–5 vote of the council.

 After the local government elections in September 2017, on 26 September 2017, the newly elected Council elected Laxale to be the Mayor again for a two-year term.
 He was re-elected in September 2019 and in September 2021, serving as mayor until January 2022, when he was succeeded by Liberal's Jordan Lane.

 In addition to his duties as a Councillor in the City of Ryde, Laxale was also the Treasurer in the Local Government NSW (LGNSW) Board, a position he was elected to in October 2019.

 In 2017, Laxale served for one term as Vice President of the Northern Sydney Regional Organisation of Councils.

 From 2015 to 2017, Laxale served as Chairperson of the Parramatta River Catchment Group, contributing to its 10-year master plan to make the Parramatta River swimmable.

 As the Mayor of Ryde, Laxale led Council to transition to 100% renewable energy, install electric vehicle chargers, divest in fossil fuel aligned institutions, set a Zero Litter to River target and declare a climate emergency.
 In 2020, Laxale was a finalist at the Cities Power Partnership awards for the Climate Ambassador (elected representative) category.

 Laxale resigned as Councillor on 22 July 2022 after he was elected to federal parliament.
 Laxale also left the LGNSW board and his position as LGNSW Treasurer.